claudiavmbrito/claudiavmbrito.github.io/_pages/about.md

 I am currently a PhD student and a researcher at [INESC TEC](https://www.inesctec.pt/en) ([DSR HASLab](https://dsr-haslab.github.io/) group) and an Invited Assistant Professor at [University of Minho](https://www.uminho.pt/EN).

-My current focus is on privacy-preserving and distributed machine learning systems.
-Nonetheless, my interests have been shifting towards the energy consumption and storage requirements in modern, large-scale I/O infrastructures for deep learning workloads.
+My current research focus is on privacy-preserving and distributed machine learning systems.
+Nonetheless, my research interests have been shifting towards three other topics:
+* Energy consumption and storage optimizations in modern and large-scale I/O infrastructures for deep learning workloads.
+* Machine learning for systems optimizations.
+* Distributed machine learning for biomedical research.

 ***

 ### Education

 **Ph.D --- Doctoral Program in Computer Science**
 Thesis: *"Towards a Privacy-Preserving Distributed Machine Learning Framework."*
 Supervised by Prof. João Paulo and Prof. Pedro Ferreira.
 University of Minho.
 2018 --- ongoing